 - The library staff then sends you and your professor a copy of the originality report.

-- Staff will also send you a copy of the Originality Report explanation (see below).
+- Staff will also send you a copy of the DU Library Turnitin Originality Report Explanation.

 - If you have concerns about the results or need help, please contact tutoring to request that a tutor review it.

 A Turnitin Originality Report is produced by comparing the submitted paper to internet pages (archived and currently displayed), article databases, and the repository of papers previously submitted to Turnitin.